Shuvomoy/blog/_posts/2018-3-15-quotes-and-excerpts.md

 Maut kyā hai inhīñ ajzā kā pareshāñ honā

 *What is life but a delicate arrangement of the five elements.*
-*What is death, but chaos within these same elements.*
+*What is death but a chaos within these same elements.*

 -- **[Brij Narayan Chakbast](https://en.wikipedia.org/wiki/Brij_Narayan_Chakbast)**